 We’ve just gone through the ways you can reach your target audience.
 But now you’re wondering.
 Why is this important?
 Isn’t it better to get anyone and everyone to install my app?

 The answer is a definite no. You should spend your limited time and resources on people who will actually install, enjoy and continue using your app.

 People whose interests don’t match the purpose of your app will probably end up uninstalling your app.
 Uninstalls hurt your ASO strategy, causing your app to be ranked lower in app store searches.
-An uninstall tells the app store search algorithm that people don’t like your app and for that reason it must be bad.
+An uninstall tells the app store search algorithm that people don’t like your app and for that reason, it must be bad.
 People who aren’t interested in your app will not only uninstall it but they will also not recommend it to anyone.
-So your efforts in getting them to install your app becomes a total waste.
+So your efforts in getting them to install your app become a total waste.
 Your target audience is much more likely to continue using your app and to recommend it to their friends.
 This is why reaching your target audience and not just anyone or everyone is important and efficient.

 Leave the Hard Work to Us